CuratorCat/pcc-archive.org/wiki/collections/kittyvalut-purrks/1-hoodie-cat.md

 Can be redeemed to a physical hoodie.

-10 NFTs will be required to redeem a hoodie.
+10 Hoodie Cat NFTs will be required to redeem a hoodie.

 ## Video